tonywu6/mdbookkit/docs/src/rustdoc-links/continuous-integration.md

 when a link fails to resolve, it prints them as warnings but continues to run.
 This is so that your book continues to build via `mdbook serve` while you make edits.

-When running in CI, all such warnings are promoted to errors.
-The preprocessor will exit with a non-zero status code which will fail your build.
+**When running in CI, all such warnings are promoted to errors by default.** The preprocessor will exit with a non-zero status code which will fail your build.
 This is to prevent outdated or incorrect links from being accidentally deployed.

 You can explicitly control this behavior using the [`fail-on-warnings`](configuration.md#fail-on-warnings) option.